A common question is do you recommend the SAP Cloud Integration (CPI) tool over SAP PI/PO. I was asked why when to select what and why.

 If you have a large amount of integration traffic internally in your landscape.
 Then it does not make sense to transfer it to the cloud and back again.
 Then you should probably go with the PI/PO at the moment.

-There will be a SAP CPI version that can be run in your own network in 2021.
-For now you can also run your CPI iflows on a local installed SAP PO system.
+There will be a SAP Cloud Integration version of the Integration Cell that can be run in your own network in 2022.
+The Integration Cell is running on Kybernetes so you will need such a cluster for running it.
+For now, you can also run your CPI iflows on a local installed SAP PO system.

 Starting developing new Integration

-If you don’t have any SAP PI/PO legacy it is a simple choose.
-The SAP CPI the newest platform to create your integration in.
+If you don’t have any SAP PI/PO legacy it is a simple choice.
+The SAP Cloud Integration is the newest platform to create your integration in.

 Migration from older SAP PI